Hypernetworks: cluster synchronisation is a higher-order effect

 for some partition $P$ that does not refine the partition into vertex-types.
 However, such spaces are not even invariant under all constant {\bf N}-admissible maps, as can be seen by setting $f_v(x) = C_v$ for some vectors $C_v \in \R^{n_v}$ such that $C_v = C_w$ if and only the nodes $v$ and $w$ have the same vertex-type. \end{remk}

-\begin{ex} Recall our running example (see \Cref{smallexample,smallexample_vf}) which consists of a hypernetwork of order two of which the admissible maps are defined in terms of a response function $F$ satisfying the invariance equations in \eqref{exampleinvariance}.
+\begin{ex} Recall our running example (see \Cref{smallexample,smallexample_vf}).
 In \Cref{ex:running_synchrony} we concluded that the partition $P=\{v_0\}\cup\{v_1\}\cup \{v_2\}\cup\{w_0, w_1\}$ is not balanced.
 One can check that the corresponding synchrony space $\{y_0=y_1\}$ is not robust: it is not invariant under all admissible maps, and in particular not under all polynomial admissible maps of order $\frac{2(2+1)}{2}=3$ and higher.
-However, one may also verify that $\{y_0=y_1\}$ is actually invariant under all linear and quadratic admissible maps. \end{ex}
+However, one may also verify that $\{y_0=y_1\}$ is invariant under all linear and quadratic admissible maps. \end{ex}